brittneypostma/devDocs/src/routes/blog/posts/vscode.md

 - [Fonts](#fonts)
 - [The End](#the-end)

+**This is also available on Dev.to.
+Please, go give it some 💖 [VSCode Setup with ESLint and Prettier](https://dev.to/bdesigned/vscode-setup-with-eslint-and-prettier-1gek)!**

 ---

-**This is also available on Dev.to.
-Please, go give it some :heart: [VSCode Setup with ESLint and Prettier](https://dev.to/bdesigned/vscode-setup-with-eslint-and-prettier-1gek)!**

 ## Visual Studio Code